 [Include discussion on previous review period ANI if any.
 Indicate the ANI and how the licensee has taken action or is taking action to resolve the issue or to prevent recurrence.]

-Exhibit 3: Inspection and Licensing Responsibilties During Assessment Period
+Exhibit 3: Inspection and Licensing Responsibilities During Assessment Period